NatalieKilhamn/3d6constitution/docs/corpus/8_sages.md

 8.8 _Big brain_: you have trained your mind to hold spells.
 Can memorise any spells you know to cast them quickly.
 You gain an extra 1st-level spell slot.
 Study magic +10%.

 8.9 _The Lord's Protection_: you are beloved by the Lord.
-When you pray for protection (takes 1 minute), you and your comrades gain the [Lord's blessing](11_priests_blessings) for the purpose of survival.
+When you pray for protection (takes 1 minute), you and your comrades gain the [Lord's blessing](11_priests_blessings) for the purpose of surviving a present or imminent danger.

 <details><summary markdown="span">Click for history and notes</summary>
 Taken by Avilius Adeodatus Severinus.
 In the Werewolf Fortress this only gave +1 AC, but perhaps it should be extended at least to death saves.